markcheret/footnotes/readme.txt

 == Changelog ==

+= 1.0.3 =
+* New setting to use personal starting and ending tag for the footnotes
+* Updated translations for the new setting
+* Updated reading settings and fallback to default values (bugfix)

 = 1.0.2 =
 * New setting to collapse the reference container by default
 * Added link behind the footnotes to automatically jump to the reference container